Capital markets News

 Linux Foundation involvement

-Additionally, Digital Asset is open sourcing the Global Synchronizer as an incubation project, Hyperledger Splice.
+Additionally, Digital Asset is open sourcing the Global Synchronizer as an incubation Hyperledger Lab, Splice.
 The aim is to encourage iterations in the technology.
 There could be a network for a particular area, such as fixed income, allowing others to deploy separate networks.

 In true decentralized fashion, the Global Synchronizer has a utility token, the Canton Coin.
 Usually coins are minted by validators, but in this case they can also be minted by application developers, incentivizing participation in the network.